Want to join SpiderForest?

 - You must have basic knowledge of HTML/CSS and be able to take responsibility for the maintenance/construction of your own comic site.

-- If you are hosting your comic on a social network, a comic host or an art gallery, you will need to move your main site to our host (free!), or independently host yourself at your own cost.
-For more examples and details, click here.
+- If you are hosting your comic on a social network, a comic host or an art gallery, you will need to move your main site to our host (free!), or independently host yourself at your own cost, if accepted.
+For more examples and details, scroll down to “a note about hosting your comic on the web.”

 A note about hosting your comic on the web